meghanakanapaneni/meghanakanapaneni.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 the graph.
 <h4>Graph Encoder:</h4>

-(i) We encode the latent representation of G by a graph message passing network (ii)Each vertex v has a feature vector xv indicating the atom type, valence, and other properties.
+(i) We encode the latent representation of G by a graph message passing network<br>
+(ii)Each vertex v has a feature vector xv indicating the atom type, valence, and other properties.
 Similarly, each edge (u, v) ∈ E has a feature vector xuv indicating its bond type, and two hidden vectors νuv and νvu denoting the message from u to v and vice versa.